EXECUTE — Build, in Scope, in Steps

 When EXECUTE believes the plan is implemented, it commits the final checkpoint and the orchestrator advances the job to VERIFY.

-Previous: Essay 6.4 — PLAN — Decide, Then Lock — naming the contract, the plan_state machine.
-Next: Essay 6.6 — VERIFY — Independent Eyes — scripts-only, auditor subagents, approval authority.
+Previous: Essay 6.4 — PLAN — Decide, Then Lock — deciding the Stage, locking the contract.
+Next: Essay 6.6 — VERIFY — Independent Eyes — scripts-only, auditor subagents, the cycle’s final guardrail.